 This test measures the ability of two sugar molecules, lactulose and mannitol, to permeate the intestinal epithelial barrier.
 Ordinarily, mannitol is efficiently absorbed but lactulose, a larger molecule, is not.
 This test can help to identify malabsorption and "leaky gut" syndrome (abnormal intestinal permeability), which is often associated with inflammation specifically in the gastrointestinal tract.
-This test requires a baseline urine collection followed by a six-hour timed urine collection after ingesting a lactulose and mannitol solution.
+This test requires a six-hour timed urine collection after ingesting a lactulose and mannitol solution.

 5 to 7 days

 Click any analyte name for additional clinical information, including reference ranges, specimen collection, stability and rejection criteria.